Free WiFi is less of a luxury and more of an expectation these days.

 Getting The Right Hotel Wifi Network

 A survey by Zyxel reported that 40% of hoteliers said their top complaint was regarding slow or no WiFi.
-But, 25% of hoteliers report that their internet struggle to cope with demands.
+But, 25% of hoteliers report that their internet struggles to cope with demands.

 So what can hoteliers do?